felipenmartins/Robotics-Simulation-Labs/README.md

 If you make use of the content in this page, please cite [[1]](https://link.springer.com/chapter/10.1007/978-3-031-21065-5_44).

 ## Accompanying Jupyter Notebooks
-Extra explanation on how to implement Python code for some of the labs is available as [Jupyter Notebooks](https://github.com/felipenmartins/jupyter-notebooks).
-You can run the notebooks without the need of installing Webots to practice the corresponding concepts.
+Explanation of concepts related to some of the labs (including how to implement them in Python) is available as [Jupyter Notebooks](https://github.com/felipenmartins/jupyter-notebooks).
+You can run the notebooks without the need of installing Webots.
 The notebooks can be useful for understanding the fundamentals, especially because they allow step-by-step execution of the implemented functions.
 For now, the notebooks available are:
-- [Odometry-based Localization](https://nbviewer.org/github/felipenmartins/Mobile-Robot-Control/blob/main/odometry-based_localization.ipynb) for the differential-drive robot
-- [Implementation of simple robot behaviors](https://nbviewer.org/github/felipenmartins/Mobile-Robot-Control/blob/main/robot_behaviors.ipynb) for mobile robot control
+- [Implementation of simple robot behaviors](https://nbviewer.org/github/felipenmartins/Mobile-Robot-Control/blob/main/robot_behaviors.ipynb) for mobile robot control (related to Lab 2)
+- [Odometry-based Localization](https://nbviewer.org/github/felipenmartins/Mobile-Robot-Control/blob/main/odometry-based_localization.ipynb) for the differential-drive robot (related to Lab 3)
-- [Mobile Robot Control with PID](https://nbviewer.org/github/felipenmartins/Mobile-Robot-Control/blob/main/robot_control_with_PID.ipynb) for a go-to-goal moving controller
+- [Mobile Robot Control with PID](https://nbviewer.org/github/felipenmartins/Mobile-Robot-Control/blob/main/robot_control_with_PID.ipynb) for a go-to-goal moving controller (related to Lab 4)
-- [Dijkstra's Algorithm](https://nbviewer.org/github/felipenmartins/Mobile-Robot-Control/blob/main/path_planning_dijkstra.ipynb) for Robotic Path Planning
+- [Dijkstra's Algorithm](https://nbviewer.org/github/felipenmartins/Mobile-Robot-Control/blob/main/path_planning_dijkstra.ipynb) for Robotic Path Planning (related to Lab 7)
 - [Digital Image Processing](https://nbviewer.org/github/felipenmartins/Mobile-Robot-Control/blob/main/image_processing_example.ipynb) fundamentals and basic functions

 ## Content